Foreign workers and contractors travelling to Norway

 Are you fully vaccinated or have had COVID-19?

-If you are fully vaccinated or have recovered from COVID-19 during the last 6 months, and you can present a valid EU digital COVID certificate with a QR-code which can be verified by the Norwegian authorities, you can enter Norway freely.
-In addition, you are exempt
+You can enter Norway freely, if you are fully vaccinated or have recovered from COVID-19 during the last 6 months, and you can present a valid COVID certificate.

 - entry quarantine